KushagraPant/CodeFest/README.md

 In the project directory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+(Pls note you need to run npm install in cmd prompt first) Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.